Mary Boleyn: Second marriage

-In 1532, when Anne accompanied Henry to the English Pale of Calais on his way to a state visit to France, Mary was one of her companions.
-Anne was crowned queen on 1 June 1533 and on 7 September gave birth to Henry's daughter Elizabeth, who later became Queen Elizabeth I. In 1534, Mary secretly married an Essex landowner's younger son: William Stafford (later Sir William Stafford).
-Since Stafford was a soldier, his prospects as a second son so slight, and his income so small, many believed the union was a love match.
+In October 1532, Mary was one of her companions when Anne accompanied Henry to the English Pale of Calais on his way to a state visit to France.
+Anne was crowned Queen on 1 June 1533, and on 7 September gave birth to Henry's daughter Elizabeth, who later became Queen Elizabeth I.

+In 1534, Mary secretly married an Essex landowner's younger son: William Stafford (later Sir William Stafford).
+Since Stafford was a soldier, his prospects as a second son so slight, and his income so small, many believed that the union was a love match.
 When Mary became pregnant, the marriage was discovered.
 Queen Anne was furious, and the Boleyn family disowned Mary.
 The couple were banished from court.

-Mary's financial circumstances became so desperate that she was reduced to begging the king's adviser Thomas Cromwell to speak to Henry and Anne on her behalf.
+Mary's financial circumstances became so desperate that she begged the King's chief adviser Thomas Cromwell to speak to Henry and Anne.
 She admitted that she might have chosen "a greater man of birth" but never one that should have loved her so well, nor a more honest man.
 And she went on, "I had rather beg my bread with him than to be the greatest queen in Christendom.
 And I believe verily ... he would not forsake me to be a king".
 Henry, however, seems to have been indifferent to her plight.
 Mary asked Cromwell to speak to her father, her uncle, and her brother, but to no avail.
-It was Anne who relented, sending Mary a magnificent golden cup and some money, but still refused to reinstate her position at court.
-This partial reconciliation was the closest the two sisters attained; it is not thought that they met after Mary's exile from the king's court.
+Anne relented, sending Mary a magnificent golden cup and some money, but still refused to reinstate her position at court.
+This partial reconciliation was the closest the two sisters attained; it is not thought that they met after Mary's exile from the King's court.

 Mary's life between 1534 and her sister's execution on 19 May 1536 is difficult to trace.
-There is no record of her visiting her parents, and no evidence of any correspondence with, or visits to, her sister Anne or her brother George when they were imprisoned in the Tower of London.
+There is no record of Mary visiting her siblings Anne and George in the Tower of London when they were imprisoned, awaiting their executions.
+Her mother died in April 1538, and was buried in the Howard family mausoleum at the St. Mary-at-Lambeth Church, and her father died in March of the following year and was buried at St. Peter's Church, Hever, but there is also no record of Mary visiting her parents in the last years of their lives.

-Mary died of unknown causes, on 19 July 1543, in her early forties.
+Mary died of unknown causes on 19 or 30 July 1543, most likely at Rochford Hall, Essex.